RuthvikC27/AVLON-GmbH/README.md

 # Description -

-**As this is just a boilerplate I made some things simple.**
+**As this is just a boilerplate I made some things simpler.**

 **Technologies used -**
 * React JS
 * Node JS/ Express JS
 * Docker
 * Kubernetes
-* Ingress nginx
+* Ingress-nginx
 * Skaffold

 > Docker containers and Kubernetes are used to achieve microservice architecture.
-> Ingress nginx is used for Load balancing.
+> Ingress-nginx is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.

 **Advantages -**
 1. Other web frameworks or custom frameworks can be easily added as microservice.